Teachings: How to Learn

 - “What is the core of Shamanism?”

-This opens up a student’s eyes to see the many variations of stories people pass for Taoism or Shamanism.
-At this point Julie and I spend time filling in gaps missed, since Taoist and Shamanic history has many stories to tell.
+This first lesson opens up a student’s eyes to see the many variations of stories people pass for Taoism or Shamanism.
+At this point, Julie and I spend time filling in gaps missed, since Taoist and Shamanic history has many stories to tell.

 Don’t reconcile all the variations of Taoist and Shamanic teachings down to a single truth.
 Allow for the contradictions to exist and use even the contradictions you find to help explore life more deeply.